sunidhit/NYCVehicleCollisionAnalysis/README.md

 Analyzing the NYC vehicle collision data

-Problem Statement : Revamp traffic control measures in New York City hotspots.
+### Problem Statement : Revamp traffic control measures in New York City hotspots.

-Domain Questions:
+# Domain Questions:

-1.What are the areas with more collisions ?
+1. What are the areas with more collisions ?
-2.Which group  of passengers requires more traffic enforcement laws 3.Which days have more collisions
+2. Which group  of passengers requires more traffic enforcement laws
+3. Which days have more collisions
-4.Which are the peak times for collisions
+4. Which are the peak times for collisions
-5.What do you mean by reason of collision?
+5. What do you mean by reason of collision?
 Is it a specific reason or multiple reasons ?

+# Analysis:

+### Areas with more Collision:

+### Group of passengers most affected

+### Days and Time having more Collsions

+### Factors responsible for Collisions

+# Summary: